clyhtsuriva/homelab-iac__mirror/kubernetes/README.md

-# Kubernetes Configurations
+# Kubernetes Applications

-This folder contains Kubernetes cluster and application configurations.
+This folder contains configurations for deploying applications on Kubernetes.

-## Structure
-- **clusters/**: Cluster setup and configuration.
-- **apps/**: Application deployments (e.g., Helm charts, manifests).